FIWARE IoT Agents JSON

 MQTT commands posted to the cmd topic MQTT commands posted to the cmd topic Communications Handshake

-MQTT command responses posted to the cmdexe topic MQTT commands posted to the cmdexe topic Communications Handshake
+MQTT command responses posted to the cmdexe topic MQTT command responses posted to the cmdexe topic Communications Handshake

 As can be seen, the message payload differs entirely between the two IoT Agents, but much of the rest of the protocol remains the same.